-Life As an Aircraft Mechanic or Technician: What Do They Do?
+Daily Life Of an Aircraft Mechanic or Technician

 Repairing: Repairing machines or systems using the needed tools.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.